microsoft/files-mcp-server/readme.md

-# OneDrive MCP Server
+# Files MCP Server

 This library provides an MCP server for local testing with any client that supports the [Model Context Protocol](https://modelcontextprotocol.io/introduction).

 ## Install

 1. Clone this repository locally (will update once we are published to NPM)
-2. In your MCP client of choice add this server using `npx -y {ABSOLUTE LOCAL PATH}\onedrive-mcp-server`
+2. In your MCP client of choice add this server using `npx -y {ABSOLUTE LOCAL PATH}\files-mcp-server`
 3. Edit the server configuration to include the require env vars
    ```json
    {